Run a PEPs and sanctions screening (API)

-First, choose a profile for the check and get the profile ID (more information below).
+First, choose a profile for the check and get the profile ID.

-Once you have the profile ID, you can make sure the profile has the required fields for the PEPs and sanctions screening check to run successfully (documented below).
+Once you have the profile ID, you can make sure the profile has the required fields for the PEPs and sanctions screening check to run successfully as documented here.

 Get the profile's ID